NTIA/scos-sensor/README.md

    be used with a future start time.

  - *task*: A representation of an action to be run at a specific time.
 A schedule entry represents a range of tasks.
-The scheduler continues populating its task queue with tasks until the schedule is exhausted.
-When executing the task queue, the scheduler makes a best effort to run each task at its designated time, but the scheduler will not cancel a running task to start another task, even of higher priority. *priority* is used to disambiguate two or more tasks that are schedule to start at the same time.

  - *task result*: A record of the outcome of a task.
 A result is recorded for each task after the action function returns, and includes metadata such as